JustusBraitinger/Autodesk-Fusion-360-MCP-Server/README.md

   - Task queue

 ---
+### Why This Architecture?

+The Fusion 360 API is **not thread-safe** and requires all operations to run on the main UI thread.
+Our solution:

+1. **Event-Driven Design** - Use Fusion's CustomEvent system
+2. **Task Queue** - Queue operations for sequential execution
+3. **Async Bridge** - HTTP server handles async MCP requests

 ## Security Considerations 🔒
 - Local execution → safe by default
 - Currently HTTP (OK locally, insecure on networks)